 Rationale: aligns with Bylaws 4.3(r) i.e. that ICANN shall bear all the administrative costs of maintaining the IRP mechanism.
 There is precedent for this interpretation in the .WEB case, where the claimant’s share of panelist costs was ordered to be reimbursed.
 This also aligns with the CCWG-WS1 recommendations on which the Bylaws provisions are based, where ensuring that the costs of panelists were covered was considered essential for the accessibility of the IRP mechanism.

-Administrative costs of the IRP proceedings
+Other Administrative costs of the IRP proceedings (besides the costs of Panelists dealt with at 5.)

 ICANN should pay for the administrative costs of the proceedings as they are incurred, rather than reimbursing the claimant at final determination.